MicrosoftDocs/kaizala-docs/K2T Documentation.md

 		upload-action-package -z <ActionPackageZipPath>

-8. Once the Teams app is downloaded, follow the steps shared previously to install the app in Teams.
+8. Once the Teams app is downloaded, it can be installed in Microsoft Teams.

 9. Upload the app to Teams by going to **App Store > Upload a custom app** and then adding it to a channel, group chat, or meeting chat.
 Alternatively, you may choose to upload it to the Teams Admin Center and then enable it for selected teams.
 For more information, see [Upload your app in Teams](/microsoftteams/platform/concepts/deploy-and-publish/apps-upload).